Skip to main content

 Tokyo is a year-round destination — the city never truly sleeps, and each season brings its own distinct character and attractions.
 However, the most celebrated and most sought-after travel windows are late March to mid-April for cherry blossoms and November for autumn foliage.
 If avoiding peak crowds and prices is important, May and September to October offer excellent conditions with significantly more comfortable hotel availability and rates.

-Spring in Tokyo is defined by sakura (cherry blossom) season, typically running from late March to mid-April.
+Spring in Tokyo is defined by sakura (cherry blossom) season, typically running from late March to mid-April, with peak bloom usually falling between March 28 and April 4, often reaching full bloom in early April.
 Ueno Park, Shinjuku Gyoen, Chidorigafuchi (surrounding the Imperial Palace moat), and Yoyogi Park become extraordinary natural spectacles, with Tokyoites gathering for hanami (flower-viewing) parties under blossoms.
 The sight of thousands of lantern-lit cherry trees reflected in the Imperial Palace moat at night is genuinely magical.
 Temperatures are ideal for walking (12–18°C).
-The downside: this is Tokyo's single most crowded and expensive period — book accommodation 4–6 months ahead.
+Spring still sees around 10 rainy days, so expect occasional showers.
+The downside: this is Tokyo's single most crowded and expensive period, and hotel rates rise fast — book accommodation 4–6 months ahead.
 Golden Week (late April to early May) brings a second peak as Japan's major holiday sees massive domestic travel — transport and attractions become extremely crowded and prices spike.
 Late May, however, is beautiful — the city is fresh and green, temperatures perfect, and crowds have subsided.

 Tokyo summers are hot and very humid — July and August average 31–33°C with high humidity that makes outdoor sightseeing uncomfortable during midday hours.
-The rainy season (tsuyu) typically runs through mid-June, bringing daily afternoon downpours.
+The rainy season (tsuyu) typically runs from early June to around mid july, often lingering through mid june before daily afternoon downpours intensify and give way to warmer weather.
 However, summer has its rewards.
-Tokyo's summer festivals (matsuri) fill the city with energy — the Sumida River Fireworks (late July) is the city's most spectacular pyrotechnic event, while neighbourhood festivals (bon-odori dances) occur throughout August.
-Summer evenings, when temperatures drop slightly, are magical — rooftop beer gardens open, outdoor izakayas spill onto pavements, and the city's nocturnal personality comes alive.
+Tokyo's summer festivals (matsuri) fill the city with energy — the Sumida River Fireworks, held on the last saturday of July, is the city's most spectacular pyrotechnic event, and its fireworks displays draw huge crowds, while neighbourhood festivals (bon-odori dances), rooted in japanese culture, occur throughout August.
+Summer evenings, when temperatures drop slightly, are magical — rooftop beer gardens open, outdoor izakayas spill onto pavements, and the city's nocturnal personality comes alive, though school holidays and Obon around mid august also make this a busier period for domestic travel.
 The teamLab Planets water digital art museum in Toyosu and indoor attractions like the Ghibli Museum are ideal summer escapes from the heat.
 August is typhoon season — storms occasionally disrupt transport.

 Autumn is arguably Tokyo's finest season for the discerning traveller.
-September sees summer heat fade into comfortable temperatures (22–26°C) with dramatically lower humidity.
-October is outstanding — clear blue skies, perfect walking weather (18–22°C), and the city returned to its natural rhythm after summer tourism peaks.
-Koyo (autumn foliage) reaches Tokyo in mid-to-late November — Shinjuku Gyoen, Rikugien garden in Bunkyo, and Meiji Shrine outer garden's ginkgo avenue turn brilliant gold and amber.
+Late September sees summer heat fade into comfortable temperatures (22–26°C), though the rainy season can linger until mid July in some years, and by mid October the city settles into cool weather with clear blue skies and cool evenings.
+October is outstanding — perfect walking weather (18–22°C), fewer crowds after school holidays and some of the busiest domestic travel dates in mid August, and from late October the first autumn colors begin to appear.
+Koyo (autumn foliage), or fall foliage, brings vibrant foliage to Tokyo from late October into mid-to-late November — Shinjuku Gyoen, Rikugien garden in Bunkyo, and Meiji Shrine outer garden's ginkgo avenue turn brilliant gold and amber.
 The Tokyo International Film Festival in October brings cinematic culture to Roppongi and Shibuya.
 September's sumo basho at Ryogoku Kokugikan is one of the year's three Tokyo tournaments — book tickets ahead for a genuine sumo experience.
 Accommodation prices in September–October are significantly lower than cherry blossom season.

 Winter (December–February)

-Tokyo winters are cold but dry and sunny — temperatures typically range from 5–12°C, with occasional cold snaps below freezing and very rare snowfall.
+Tokyo winters are cold but dry and sunny — temperatures typically range from 5–12°C, with occasional cold snaps below freezing and very rare snowfall, and the winter months often bring crisp air, fewer crowds, and fewer tourists.
 The city takes on a sparkling quality as elaborate Christmas illuminations transform major areas — Roppongi Hills' keyakizaka avenue, Marunouchi's glass buildings, and Shibuya's Blue Cave tunnel of blue lights are spectacular.
 New Year (Oshōgatsu) is Tokyo's most important annual celebration — Meiji Shrine receives over 3 million visitors in the first three days of January for hatsumode (first shrine visit of the year), one of the world's most extraordinary crowd experiences.
-January and February are Tokyo's cheapest hotel months, making winter excellent for budget-conscious travellers.
+January and February fall in the low season, with lower prices on hotels, making winter excellent for budget-conscious travellers.
 The city's indoor cultural attractions — museums, galleries, jazz clubs, underground izakayas — are at their most appealing when skies are grey outside.

 TokyoJapanAsiaTravel Tips